caseyjholmes/Clock_MD_CV/README.md

 Thanks Hagiwo!
 I hope my additions are pleasing.

 A BOM update has been added to reflect use of LM40405.0 reference shunt instead of lm40412.
 This change was a necessary correction due to using renamed component packages in eagle.
 8-24-23
+This change was also updated in the bottom bom CSV files and schematic.